ghsinfosec/threatblockr-api/README.md

 # Updates

 The dev branch has some feature updates!

-The search options have changed to allow you to iterate through all configured block lists for an IP address, and if it's not blocked it will prompt you to block it.
+- The search options have changed to allow you to iterate through all configured block lists for an IP address, and if it's not blocked it will prompt you to block it.
+- Also, you can run reports for Reasons, Categories, Countries and ASNs.
+These reports will give you the total allowed and blocked for the last week.
+- The subcommands were split off into their own "modules" and imported into the main file (`threatblocker-api.py`) to clean it up a bit.

+## Command Updates

+### Query

-Also, you can run reports (only a single report currently but more are coming), as well as query what lists are configured in your edge instance.
-This requires that you know your Edge Instance UUID.
+The `query` command now allows you to query what lists you have configured in your edge instance.
+This includes both block and allow lists.
+Everything is return in json format.

+Additionally you can now pass in a file containing IP addresses or domain names with `--file`.
+Using this flag with an IP file will allow you to iterated through all block lists and search for an IP.
+If it's not found in any block list it will prompt you to block it.

+### Update

+The `update` command has replaced the `allow` and `block` commands.
+Those commands were repetitive and I decided to replace them with `update` to keep things in order.

+This command will allow you to update allow and blocks lists by adding or removing IP addresses from the lists.

+### Report

+The `report` command will allow you to run reports on Reasons, Categories, Countries or ASNs.
+These reports are configured for the last week and will show allowed and blocked hit counts.

 # Setup